-DETENTION HALL (GRADES 6-12)
+DETENTION (GRADES 7-12)

-Detention hall is a time when students are assigned to stay outside of normal school hours.
+Detention is a time when students are assigned to stay outside of normal school hours.

 - 1. You must be dressed in your school uniform. - 2.
-The date of D-Hall can only be changed in case of an emergency or long standing appointment.
+The date of detention can only be changed in case of an emergency or long-standing appointment.
 Bring a note from home explaining the problem to the administrator. - 3.
-If you are absent on your D-Hall day and the absence is excused, you will automatically have it the first day back that D-Hall is held. - 4.
-If you cut D-Hall, you will be assigned two D-Halls or suspended at the discretion of the administrator. - 5.
-If you are late to D-Hall, you will not be admitted and you will be reassigned by the administrator with the potential for two D-Halls or suspension. - 6.
-You may not miss D-Hall for routine extracurricular activities.
+If you are absent on your detention day and the absence is excused, you will automatically have it the first day back that detention is held. - 4.
+If you cut detention, you will be assigned two detentions or suspended at the discretion of the administrator. - 5.
+If you are late to detention, you will not be admitted and you will be reassigned by the administrator with the potential for two detentions or suspension. - 6.
+You may not miss detention for routine extracurricular activities.
 It may be postponed for special events (such as ball games), but it is your responsibility to see the administrator in advance to make arrangements and get approval. - 7.
-Students will be assigned tasks as determined by the D-Hall supervisor which may include, but are not limited to, campus cleanup.
+Students will be assigned tasks as determined by the detention supervisor which may include, but are not limited to, campus cleanup.